Guideline review date: 24 September 2025

 Activity scope

-This guideline relates to student participation in the snow sports of alpine skiing and snowboarding (undertaken within or near established ski-village recreation areas with ready access to emergency assistance) as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in the snow sports of alpine skiing and snowboarding (undertaken within or near established ski-village recreation areas with ready access to emergency assistance) as an activity to support curriculum delivery.
 Alpine skiing is skiing down groomed and lift-serviced ski trails/runs with fixed-heel bindings.

 Note: This activity does